Faria-Mim/faria-mim.github.io/README.md

-# Watch Your Favorite TV Channels Online with Faria's TV Streaming App
+# Watch TV Channels Online with Faria's TV Streaming App!

 Welcome to **Faria's TV Streaming App**!
 Enjoy high-quality, uninterrupted streaming of your favorite Bangladeshi TV channels right from your browser.
 Experience the best of live TV with: